dennislee22/dennislee22.github.io/docs/cdw/snappy.md

 ---
 # SNAPPY Compression for Parquet, ORC, Avro
+{: .no_toc }

 SNAPPY is a high speed compression/decompression library that allows Parquet-based table in particular to reduce storage space while increase performance to a certain degree.

-This article describes the steps to gauge the query performance and storage output upon applying SNAPPY compression on the database tables with Avro, ORC and Parquet file formats in both Hive LLAP and Impala query engine using CDW in CDP Private Cloud platform.
+This article describes the steps to gauge the query performance and storage output upon applying SNAPPY compression on the database tables with Avro, ORC and Parquet file formats in both `Hive LLAP` and `Impala` query engine using CDW in CDP Private Cloud platform.

 - TOC
 {:toc}